UFC Fight Night: Lewis vs. Abdurakhimov: Predictions & Analysis

 A few statistical edges stand out.
 Gigliotti throws significantly more leather — a 1.0 sig. strike per minute gap.
 Gigliotti is far more active with takedowns, averaging 1.0 more per 15 minutes.
 Meerschaert has tighter striking defense, making opponents miss more often.

-**The Pick: Gerald Meerschaert over Joseph Gigliotti.** We're leaning Meerschaert here at 66%, a solid but not overwhelming edge.
+The Pick: Gerald Meerschaert over Joseph Gigliotti.
+The model gives Meerschaert a slight nod at 63% — this could easily go either way.
 The market and our model are aligned — the line looks fair.

 Andrew Sanchez vs Trevor Smith